 About the Consent Decree

 On November 9, 2016, the City of Tyler approved a draft agreement with the U.S. Environmental Protection Agency (EPA) to upgrade the wastewater collection system and strengthen existing inspection, maintenance, and cleaning programs.
-The agreement, known as a Consent Decree, became effective April 10, 2017, and will last ten years.
+The agreement, known as a Consent Decree, became effective on April 10, 2017, and will last for 10 years.

-Under the Consent Decree, Tyler Water Utilities is required to develop and implement a Capacity, Management, Operation, and Maintenance (CMOM) Program.
-This program provides a framework to better manage, operate, and maintain the wastewater collection system, identify areas with potential capacity constraints, and respond to unauthorized discharges.
+Under the Consent Decree, Tyler Water Utilities is required to implement a Capacity, Management, Operation, and Maintenance (CMOM) Program.
+This program provides a framework for better managing, operating, and maintaining the wastewater collection system, identifying areas with potential capacity constraints, and responding to unauthorized discharges.

 CMOM Program Components